brandiqa/react-contact-manager/README.md

 # REACT CONTACT MANAGER

 ## Introduction
 This a basic crud react-redux application for managing contacts.
-It currently uses mongodb for the server and featherjs as the rest backend server
+It currently uses mongodb for the server and featherjs as the rest backend server.

 ##  How to install